ShinyFabio/ADViSELipidomics/pkgdown/index.md

 ![datafile_names](https://user-images.githubusercontent.com/78078351/159508536-ee7bc3c2-59c2-4c11-bb32-782c7eb76696.png)

-Bad name: "Blood_bag_deuterated_1.txt"
-Good name: "Blood-bag_deuterated_1.txt"
+So a bad name could be "Blood_bag_deuterated_1.txt", while a good name is "Blood-bag_deuterated_1.txt".

 ## 2.2 Target File (LipidSearch, LIQUID, and User’s Excel File)
 The Target File is an Excel file that contains all the informations about your samples.
 It is the most important file since it is used for LipidSearch import, LIQUID import, and User’s Excel File import.
 This file requires some mandatory columns that have to be filled with some criteria:

 * **SampleID (LipidSearch, LIQUID and User’s Excel)** this column contains the ID of each sample.
 To prevent errors, the best way to write the IDs is: "samplename_1" where in "samplename" you can write your sample name and "_1" represents the identification for the technical replicate.
 If your experiment doesn't have technical replicates, you can simply write "samplename".
 A good SampleID could be "AF-1C_1" if technical replicate are present, or "AF-1C" if not.
 A bad name could be "AF_1C_1" (with another underscore).
 *	**File_name (LipidSearch, LIQUID)** this column contains the name of the data files coming from LipidSearch or LIQUID.
 In both cases for each sample there are two different file.
 In LipidSearch you have a "deuterated" and a "nonlabeled" file, while in LIQUID you have a "positive" and a "negative" file.
 Depending on your data type, write both file names in the corresponding cell separated by a **semicolon ";"**.
 * **Norm_factor (LipidSearch, LIQUID - optional)** If you need to normalize your data by a normalization factor, you can add this column and write a number (Be careful with decimal point) for each sample.
 If it's not present, data won’t be normalized.

-In the picture below there is a Target File example, enlightned in yellow the mandatory columns, and in green the optional column.
-You can fill the Target File with any other informative column, just try to avoid special characters like \^$.?*|+()[]{} and whitespace.You can use - or _ instead of whitespace.
+In the picture below there is a Target File example where the mandatory columns are enlightned in yellow and the optional column in green.
+You can fill the Target File with any other informative column, just try to avoid special characters like \\^$.?\*/|+()[]{} and whitespace.
+You can use - or _ instead of whitespace.

 ![Screenshot (197)](https://user-images.githubusercontent.com/78078351/159510916-f0fac7fa-fa98-4bdb-a88a-505c0f6a6098.png)